carpentries/carpentries.org/content/support/partnership/_index.md

 ### Expand Partnership

 For organisations ready to increase their training capacity, an Expand Partnership provides multiple options for skill development and community building.
-Organisations at the Expand level may elect to train up to six (6) individuals as certified Carpentries Instructors or Lesson Developers, spread evidence-based teaching practices more broadly across their departments with up to twelve (12) seats in our Learner-Centered Teaching program, or combine either of these paths with short-format professional development opportunities for their staff and students.
+Organisations at the Expand level may elect to train up to six (6) individuals as certified Carpentries Instructors, spread evidence-based teaching practices more broadly across their departments with up to twelve (12) seats in our Learner-Centered Teaching program, or combine either of these paths with short-format professional development opportunities for their staff and students.

 ### Scale Partnership

 Designed for organisations seeking to broaden their impact, a Scale Partnership enables expanded programming for long-lasting growth of overall institutional capacity.
-Partners at the Scale level can embed The Carpentries philosophy of teaching and learning broadly throughout their organisation with up to twenty (20) seats in our Learner-Centered Teaching program, or choose to concentrate on certification of up to ten individuals as Carpentries Instructors or Lesson Developers.
+Partners at the Scale level can embed The Carpentries philosophy of teaching and learning broadly throughout their organisation with up to twenty (20) seats in our Learner-Centered Teaching program, or choose to concentrate on certification of up to ten individuals as Carpentries Instructors.
 They can also reward existing community members with additional professional development opportunities.

 ### Transform Partnership

 Intended for organisations pursuing even broader institution-wide change, a Transform Partnership enables accelerated large-scale capacity growth and sustained, organisation-wide impact.
-Transform level Partners can certify up to sixteen (16) individuals as Carpentries Lesson Developers or Instructors, providing the person-power for extensive curriculum development and instructional efforts.
+Transform level Partners can certify up to sixteen (16) individuals as Carpentries Instructors, providing the person-power for extensive curriculum development and instructional efforts.
 Alternatively, Transform Partners can standardise onboarding of cohorts of new educators (e.g. graduate teaching assistants) through our one-day Learner-Centered Teaching program.

 No matter which level of Partnership you pursue, The Carpentries team will help you mix and match our service offerings to build the best training program for your team!